OnetapInc/chromy/README.md

 Known Issue:

  - When this api is called to take large page sometimes strange white area is appeared.
 This result is caused by --disable-flag option passed to Chrome.
-After chrome 60 is officialy released I remove --disable-flag option to fix this problem.
+After chrome 60 is officially released I remove --disable-flag option to fix this problem.

 ###### options